 Notes

-- This recipe makes at least 24 bite sized bars, depending on the size that you cut.
+- Yield: This recipe makes at least 24 bite-sized bars, depending on the size that you cut.

-- To veganise this recipe, use maple syrup instead of the honey (same quantity).
+- Vegan Option: To veganise this recipe, use maple syrup instead of honey (same quantity).

-- Coconut is not considered a tree nut and as such is not included in the Top 10 Priority Allergens list in Canada.
-If you can not tolerate coconut, omit the toasted coconut and sub the coconut flour with all purpose (if you are not gluten intolerant) or use brown rice flour.
+- Allergens: Coconut is not considered a tree nut and is not included in the Top 10 Priority Allergens list in Canada.
+If you can not tolerate coconut, omit the toasted coconut and sub the coconut flour with almond flour (if you are not nut-free), cassava flour or brown rice flour.
 See the full recipe post for further details.

-- Nutrition information is based on 1 bar per serving with approximately 24 servings per recipe.
+- Nutrition: information is based on 1 bar per serving with approximately 24 servings per recipe.
 Please note that nutrition information is calculated based on the ingredients in this recipe.
 It is an estimate only and is provided for informational purposes.
-You should consult your health care provider or a registered dietitian if precise nutrition calculations are needed for health reasons